nikoltchovskaa/nikoltchovska.de/content/posts/pigeons/index.md

 ![The water gun with the paper contraption and the microcontroller installed](microcontroller.jpg)

-The microcontroller is powered by a USB power bank which is convenient, as the microcontroller does not drain the gun's battery (where rechargable batteries don't fit (yes, really)), and the guns motor can draw as much power as it wants without crashing the microcontroller.
+The microcontroller is powered by a USB power bank which is convenient, as the microcontroller does not drain the gun's battery (where recheargable batteries don't fit (yes, really)), and the guns motor can draw as much power as it wants without crashing the microcontroller.
 Also, it allows me to reprogram the Wemos if I mess up the wifi config ;)